 To see why the ATT and ATE will often not be the same, consider analyzing the effect of obtaining secondary schooling on subsequent income.
 The returns to secondary schooling will vary by individual: those with greater natural ability or connections in the employment market may be better placed to benefit from additional schooling.
-If it is also the case that those who end up receiving schooling are those with higher returns, then the ATT will be greater than the the treatment group not to participate.
+If it is also the case that those who end up receiving schooling are those with higher returns, then the ATT will be greater than the ATE.
+Such concerns are central to the 'scaling up' of development interventions: if the ATT and the ATE differ, then intervening to obtain complete coverage may not yield the expected results.